jachiang/jachiang.github.io/index.markdown

     <hr style="height:6px; visibility:hidden;">

-    My <a href ="https://orbit.dtu.dk/en/publications/formal-security-and-privacy-in-cryptoeconomic-systems">PhD</a> at the Technical University of Denmark (DTU) was awarded the DTU Compute fellowship.
+    I defended my <a href ="https://orbit.dtu.dk/en/publications/formal-security-and-privacy-in-cryptoeconomic-systems">PhD</a> at the Technical University of Denmark (DTU) in August 2023, which was awarded the DTU Compute fellowship.
 I hold a BSc from UCLA with distinction.

     <hr style="height:6px; visibility:hidden;">